MAE and MFE explained

 MFE vs Trade Outcome

 In this report the number of the horizontal axis are the Profit and Loss and the numbers of the vertical axis are the MFE.
-The red dots show the loosing trade and the green dots are the winning trades.
+The red dots show the loosing trades and the green dots are the winning trades.
 The small vertical line is the zero.

 As you can see this chart is inverse of the previous chart.

 The left side shows the loosing trades.
-The red dots tends to the zero line.
+The red dots tend to the zero line.
 This means that the loosing trades did not go too much into the profit space before they returned and being a loss trade.
-This is the optimal situation which means that the not too much profit was leaving on table before the positions was closed in profit.
+This is the optimal situation which means that not too much profit was leaving on table before the positions were closed in profit.
 However there is one trade in the red dots which MFE was around $1650 but the trade was closed with a relatively high loss ($2600).
 This is what all traders have to avoid and this is a space for the improvement of one’s trade.

 If you would like to check how it works live in the software you can download the database from here.
 Please do not open it from the web browser.
 Save the file first.
 Start TradingDiary Pro and open the file from the previously saved folder.